 Get spooky with Krewe of Boo

-New Orleans’ beloved Halloween parade rolls through downtown and the French Quarter on October 22.
+New Orleans’ beloved Halloween parade rolls through downtown and the French Quarter on October 19.
 Artists from Kern Studios design 3-D paper mâché and fiberglass props that mimic all of Halloween’s spooky creatures.
 Don’t miss this chance to dress up in costume and celebrate in the “Boo Carré.”
+The parade is free to attend.

 Enjoy tacos and tequila at Top Taco

 Each year, some of New Orleans’ best restaurants, taquerias, and bars head to Top Taco to battle it out for the title of Top Taco Champion while festgoers reap the rewards of their labor.
 In addition to the unlimited taco and tequila tastings from some of your favorite eateries across the Crescent City, Top Taco also features live music performances, special guest appearances, interactive activities, and more.
-Top Taco is October 27 at Lafreniere Park and tickets start at $85 for unlimited tacos and drinks.
+Top Taco is October 24 at Lafreniere Park in neighboring NOLA suburb Metairie and tickets start at $85 for unlimited tacos and drinks.

 Celebrate Halloween in New Orleans